-The total grants less royalties paid at December 31, 2015 amount to NIS 2,051 thousands (EURO 483 thousands).
-The liability in respect of royalties to the Government at December 31, 2015 amounts to NIS 285 thousands (EURO 67 thousands) relating to projects that the company's management assumes royalties payments.
+The total grants less royalties paid at December 31, 2016 amount to NIS 2,011 thousands (EURO 497 thousands).
+The liability in respect of royalties to the Government at December 31, 2016 amounts to NIS 253 thousands (EURO 63 thousands) relating to projects that the company's management assumes royalties payments.

-2. In August 2015 the subsidiary Unitronics Solutions filed against certain customers (and a principal shareholder and manager thereof), and concurrently those customers filed against Unitronics Solutions, financial lawsuits in connection with agreements for the construction of automated parking systems.
-Unitronics Solution's claim amounts to 10,000 thousand NIS (for court fee purposes) (hereinafter: "lawsuit"), while the customers' claim amounts to 2,915 thousand NIS (hereinafter: "counterclaim lawsuit").
-Unitronics Solution's lawsuit is in respect of termination unlawfully and in bad faith and avoidance of performance of said agreements, in an attempt to cause damage to Unitronics Solutions; the customer's counterclaim lawsuit is in respect of breach of the agreements, fraud, bad faith and negligence on the part of Unitronics Solutions.
-In addition, the customers requested to reserve their rights in respect of damages not known on the date of filing the counteraction.
+2. In August 2015 the subsidiary Unitronics Solutions filed against certain customers (and a major shareholder and manager thereof), and simultaneously those customers filed against Unitronics Solutions, financial claims relating to agreements for the construction of automated parking facilities.
+The amount of Unitronics Solutions' claim stands at NIS 10,000 thousand (for court fee purposes) (hereinafter: "the claim"), and the amount of the customers' claim stands at NIS 2,915 thousand (hereinafter: "the counterclaim").
+Unitronics Solutions' claim is in respect of the cancellation of said agreements unlawfully and in bad faith and avoidance of compliance therewith, while attempting to cause damage to Unitronics Solutions.
+The customers' counterclaim is in respect of breach of the agreements, deception, bad faith and negligence on the part of Unitronics Solutions.
+In addition, the customers requested to reserve their rights in respect of unknown damages as of the date of filing of the counterclaim.

-Pursuant to its lawsuit, Unitronics Solutions was granted a temporary injunction in the amount of approximately 340 thousand NIS against the exercise of performance guarantees which it had provided, subject to the deposit of a bond, which was deposited in actual fact.
-On September 16, 2015 there was a discussion about the injunction matter.
-As of the reporting date, a new decision has not yet obtained.
+Pursuant to the claim Unitronics Solutions was granted a temporary injunction against the forfeiture of performance bonds it had provided for a total of NIS 340 thousand, subject to the deposit of a bond, which was deposited in actual fact.
+On September 16, 2015 a hearing was held on the injunction.
+The parties are awaiting the court's decision.